sambhandavale/LordOfTheRings/README.md

 <div align="center">
 <!--   <img src="" alt="Progresso Logo" width="100%"  /> -->
-  <h1>Crunch🥕</h1>
+  <h1>Qrunch🥕</h1>
   <p><strong>By harnessing the power of automation, contactless digital menus, and real-time order tracking, we bring a smarter, faster, and more efficient approach to dining.</strong></p>
-  <a href="#">Visit Crunch</a>
+  <a href="#">Visit Qrunch</a>
 </div>

 ## Overview

-Crunch transform traditional workflows into streamlined, data-driven processes.
+Qrunch transform traditional workflows into streamlined, data-driven processes.
 With our Restaurant Management POS Software, eateries gain tools for efficient inventory, staffing, and order management—all from one intuitive platform.

 ## Key Features